 Fast food is practically a staple among everyday Americans.
-With the overabundance of fast food restaurants, fast meals are widely available in different cuisines for any meal throughout the day.
+With the overabundance of restaurants, fast meals are widely available in different cuisines for any meal throughout the day.
 Getting takeout or dining there can make life extremely convenient.
 There’s no hassle of grocery shopping and there is no need to spend time cleaning up.

 However, as you order fast meals time and time again, have you ever wondered why it is so delicious?
 Why we find ourselves craving it time and time again?
 What exactly is it about these oily, often unhealthy foods that keep us coming back for more?